Rushmore75/amd-passthrough-fix/README.md

 echo "options kvm ignore_msrs=1 report_ignored_msrs=0" > /etc/modprobe.d/kvm.conf
 ```
 Please read the link real quick to make sure this is *actually* what you need :)

+### VM Boots but I have a black screen
+I solved this by setting the gpu to not be for display.